Yuanta Bank

 Changes in Company Organization

-• (3) In response to Yuanta FHC’s “Sustainable Development Best-Practice Principles” and related planning, the Bank Company established the “Sustainable Development Committee” in January 2023, which is responsible for promotion of the matters related to the Bank’s corporate sustainable development.
+• (1) In order to improve sustainable development efforts, the Bank established the “Sustainable Development Committee” in January 2023, which is dedicated to promotion of matters related to the Bank’s corporate sustainable development.

-The Bank has been committed to the customers’ management, product innovation and promotion of financial sustainability for a long term.
-The awards and honors received by the Bank from various professional organizations in 2022 are stated as follows:
+The Bank has remained committed to customer service, product innovation and promotion of financial sustainability for the long term.
+The awards and honors received by the Bank from various professional organizations in 2023 are stated as follows:

 Awarding Organization Award